 Family composition and household structure

-The share of households with children is decreasing in the EU
+The share of households with children is decreasing in the EU-27

-Less than three tenths (29.8 %) of all households in the EU-28 had children in 2016 according to data from the EU labour force survey.
-One in five (20.1 %) households were composed of couples with children, while single adults with children accounted for 4.4 % of the total.
-Other types of households with children, for example, households where grandparents, parents and their children lived together, made up 5.4 % of all households.
+Less than three tenths (28.8 %) of all households in the EU-27 had (dependent) children in 2019 according to data from the EU labour force survey.
+One in five (19.7 %) households were composed of couples with children, while single adults with children accounted for 4.0 % of the total.
+Other types of households with children, for example, households where grandparents, parents and their children lived together, made up 5.1 % of all households.

-Looking at developments since 2009, the share of EU-28 households with children decreased by approximately 2 percentage points in only a decade (from 31.7 % in 2009 to 28.8 % in 2019), although the share of single adults with children was higher in 2016 than in 2009 (rising from 4.2 % in 2009 to 4.4 % in 2016); couples with children became somewhat less frequent (down from 21.3 % to 20.1 %) and other types of households with children became much less frequent (down from 6.3 % to 5.4 %).
-Over the same period, the proportion of couples without children increased marginally (from 24.8 % to 24.9 %, while the proportion of single adults without children increased more substantially from 30.6 % to 33.1 %; the proportion of other types of households without children fell from 12.9 % to 12.2 %.
+Looking at developments since 2009, the share of EU-27 households with children decreased by 3.0 percentage points in only a decade (from 31.7 % in 2009 to 28.8 % in 2019), although the share of single adults with children was higher in 2019 than in 2009 (rising from 3.7 % in 2009 to 4.0 % in 2019); couples with children became somewhat less frequent (down from 21.5 % to 19.7 %) and other types of households with children also became less frequent (down from 6.5 % to 5.1 %).
+Over the same period, the proportion of couples without children increased marginally from 24.5 % to 24.7 %, while the proportion of single adults without children increased more substantially from 30.6 % to 34.6 %; the proportion of other types of households without children fell from 13.2 % to 11.9 %.

 Large variations in household composition between EU Member States

-Single persons and couples without children constitute over 50 % of all households in the developed world
+Single adults and couples without children constitute over 50 % of all households in the developed world

 Couples with children are becoming less common in many parts of the world, including the EU.
-They represented, in 2014, less than 30 % of the total number of households in the EU-27 (19.7 %), the United States (27.9 %), the former Yugoslav Republic of Macedonia (21.9 %; 2016 data), Norway (21.0 %), the Russian Federation (15.9 %; 2010 data) and the EU-28 (20.1 %; 2016 data) — see Figure 3.
-The traditional ‘nuclear family’, composed of a couple with children, was seen to be in decline in the EU as a higher proportion of people lived alone (33.1 %).
-Equally, a higher proportion lived as couples without children (24.9 %); this includes couples that have never had children as well as couples that have not yet had children (whose share may be influenced by changes in the average age at which women give birth to their first child) and couples whose children have left home (whose share may be influenced by increased longevity).
+They represented, in 2019, less than 20 % of the total number of households in the EU-27 (19.7 %), the United Kingdom (19.4 %), Serbia (17.3 %) and Russia (15.9 %; 2010 data) — see Figure 3.
+The traditional ‘nuclear family’, composed of a couple with children, was seen to be in decline in the EU-27 as a higher proportion of people lived alone (34.6 %).
+Equally, a higher proportion lived as couples without children (24.7 %); this includes couples that have never had children as well as couples that have not yet had children (whose share may be influenced by changes in the average age at which women give birth to their first child) and couples whose children have left home (whose share may be influenced by increased longevity).
 Note that some of the households for which information is presented in Figure 3 under the heading of ‘Other types of household and unknown’ may contain children, for example, those households where children live in multi-generational households.

-By contrast, households composed of couples still constituted the most common type of household composition in some countries: for example, in Albania in 2011 couples with children made up 57.3 % of households in Albania (2011 data).
+By contrast, households composed of couples with children still constituted the most common type of household composition in some countries.
+For example, couples with children made up 57.3 % of households in Albania (2011 data).
 In Iceland (2011 data), Canada (2016 data) and the United States (2014 data), households composed of couples with children also recorded the highest share of any type of private households.